help scores

 Same as above but creating the standard deviations (sd) instead of total scores:

-Same as above but creating mean scores instead of the standard deviations:
+Same as above but creating median scores instead of the standard deviations:

-Same as above but creating mean scores centered around the overall mean:
+Same as above but creating mean scores centered at the overall mean:

 Same as above but creating z-scores instead of centered mean scores: